Nature of project: theory, software

 Magnetic reconnection produces some of the most fascinating plasma processes we can observe in the universe.
 Reconnection can occur in a slowly changing quasi-steady state, which may contribute to coronal heating, but more often happens as a sudden violent process that is manifested as flares and coronal mass ejections.

 The project will review the theory of magnetic reconnection with a focus on 2D reconnection.
-Basic concepts in magnetic reconnection such as magnetic diffusion, evolution of a stagnation point flow and current sheets will be investigated analytically using illustrative examples.
+Basic concepts in magnetic reconnection such as magnetic diffusion, evolution of a stagnation point flow and current sheets will be discussed.

 A successful project will develop beyond the above in one/some of the following directions: